-Content intended to praise, promote or aid violent criminal organisations is not allowed on YouTube.
+Content intended to praise, promote or aid violent extremist or criminal organisations is not allowed on YouTube.
 These organisations are not allowed to use YouTube for any purpose, including recruitment.

 If you believe that anyone is in immediate danger, you should contact your local law enforcement agency to report the situation immediately.

 What this means for you